feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

     json.dump(feature_refs, f)
 ```

-To test your model locally you can simply create a `FeatureStore` object (or use an already existing one), fetch online features, and then make a prediction:
+To test your model locally you can simply create a `FeatureStore` object, fetch online features, and then make a prediction:

 ```python
 # Load model